K-Konstantinidis/Email/README.md

 1)You must enable signin from less seccure apps in Gmail: https://myaccount.google.com/security 2)You need to download and include javax.mail.jar

-There are also lots of comments in the Mail.Java file, so you can understand and follow along the code!
+For more information about how the code works, there are lots of comments in the .java files to help you understand everything and follow along with ease!